dy-cl/noci-rs/README.md

-# NOCI-rs
+# noci-rs
-Stochastic Non-orthogonal Configuration Interaction in Rust.
+`noci-rs` is a Rust implementation of non-orthogonal configuration interaction (NOCI) and stochastic NOCI (NOCI-QMC) for molecular systems where a non-orthogonal determinant basis is advantageous.
 ## Features
 - **Non-Orthogonal Configuration Interaction (NOCI)**
-  - Generation of UHF and RHF SCF with DIIS acceleration [1, 2, 3].
+  - Generation of UHF and RHF SCF states with DIIS acceleration [1].
-  - SCF Metadynamics [4] and Maximum Orbital Overlap [5] methods for finding SCF solutions.
+  - SCF Metadynamics [2] and Maximum Orbital Overlap [3] methods for finding SCF solutions.
-  - NOCI matrix element generation using generalised Slater-Condon rules [6] or extended non-orthogonal Wick's theorem [7].
+  - NOCI matrix element generation using generalised Slater-Condon rules [4] or extended non-orthogonal Wick's theorem [5].
+  - Rayon-parallelised matrix element calculations.

 - **Stochastic NOCI (NOCI-QMC)**
-  - Stochastic propagation in non-orthogonal basis with up to double excitations of the non-orthogonal references.
+  - Stochastic and deterministic propagation in non-orthogonal basis with up to double excitations.
   - Choice of various propagators with different null-space and energy shift behaviours.
-  - Deterministic propagation option for debugging and benchmarking.
-  - MPI-parallelism over Hilbert space.
+  - Combined Rayon and MPI parallelism allows for computation across multiple nodes.
+  - Uniform and heat-bath [6] excitation generation schemes.

 - **Output**
+  - SCF state energies, MO energies, MO coefficients, and $\langle S^2\rangle$.
+  - Reference NOCI Hamiltonian, overlap and energies.
-  - Energies, shifts, populations and timings.
+  - Stochastic and/or deterministic projected energy, energy shifts, walker populations and timings.
+  - Deterministic coefficient evolution history.
   - Excitation generation probability histograms.
-  - Deterministic propagation coefficient history.
-  - MOs of SCF solutions.

 ## Installation and Compilation